the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now we define the components next to the App component, which will be done using JavaScript ES6.
+Now we define the components next to the App component, which will be done using JavaScript ES6 by using classes.
 They render the same elements as before.

 The first one is the Search component: